supersuryaansh/InnovateEd/readme.md

 https://pingmetrix.com/

-Problem Statement: Develop a solution to boost the interest of K-12 students in Innovation and STEM education in India
+Problem Statement: Develop a solution to boost the interest of K-12 students in Innovation and STEM education in India using AI
 ## Project Description

 Our solution is aimed at K-12 students and focuses on boosting their innovation by providing byte-sized information cards.